ehrbase/ehrbase/doc/conformance_testing/COMPOSITION_VALIDATION_DATATYPES.md

 > NOTE 2: "There is no limit on the number of decimal places for the decimal fraction.
 However, the number of decimal places needs to be agreed to by the communicating parties."
 [REF](https://en.wikipedia.org/wiki/ISO_8601#Times)

 > NOTE 3: the time marker `T` can be ommitted for the extended format in ISO8601:2019, because there is no risk of ambiguity.
+Since this is nor mandatory, our test data sets all include the `T` time marker.

 > NOTE 4: if no timezone information is included, the time expression is considered `local time`.